Gong Jun: Endorsements

-In February 2022, Italian luxury brand Hogan (owned by the TOD’S Group) announced Gong as its global ambassador.
+In February 2022, Italian luxury brand Hogan (owned by the Tod's Group) announced Gong as its global ambassador.
 The shoes Gong endorsed sold out at the brand's Tmall flagship store in six hours, demonstrating his substantial influence on the luxury brand.
-By May 2022, Gong collaborated with 6 more brands such as Colgate, Safeguard, Mujosh, and Charlotte Tilbury.
+By May 2022, Gong became brand spokesperson for 5 more brands such as Colgate, Safeguard, Mujosh, Charlotte Tilbury, and Honor 80 series.